django-fluent/django-fluent-pages/docs/templatetags.rst

     {% render_menu max_depth=1 template="fluent_pages/parts/menu.html" %}

 You can render just a portion of the menu using use the ``parent`` keyword argument.
-It expects the slug of the page you want to render from:
+It expects the page object, URL path or page ID of the page you want to render from:

 .. code-block:: html+django

-    {% render_menu parent="page-slug" max_depth=1 template="fluent_pages/parts/menu.html" %}
+    {% render_menu parent=page max_depth=1 template="fluent_pages/parts/menu.html" %}

 The menu template could look like: